IK Multimedia Amplitube 4 – The Total Package

 All of the Mesa Boogie stuff sounds excellent, but in particular, I love the Terrance Hobbs signature rig – very well designed, perfect blues tone.
 If you like your slightly modern Joe Bonamassa/Kenny Wayne Shepherd style, you will be in heaven right here.
 Of course, for metal, nothing is like a dual rectifier, pretty much anything with loads of gain sounds great, especially in twin amp stereo mode.
 Many of the Mesa amps allow you to flip them around to modify tubes, amp bias and transformer settings.

-I am so impressed by Amplitube 4, and also happy they have managed to address the problems of the past while introducing some really usable tools and not wrecking the basic vibe of the plugin.
+I am very impressed by Amplitube 4 and also happy they have managed to address the problems of the past while introducing some really usable tools and not wrecking the basic vibe of the plugin.
 The new amp models have won me over, I am definitely a convert and proud flag-waver for the brand now.

 But looking past the hard-sell DLC and interface grizzles, Amplitube 4 is a solid platform with some excellent songwriting tools and a rapidly growing selection of devices to add.
-I’m most happy about the playability and response of presets now, there are no complaints with any of the included devices quality or feel anymore, top notch stuff and on par with anything else in the market we’ve tried.
-I have to mark the review score down somewhat for installation issues, as even now two weeks later I still haven’t had a response from the service centre, and its a very well documented (or well-complained about) issue on the forums.
+I’m most happy about the playability and response of presets now, there are no complaints with any of the included devices’ quality or feel anymore, top-notch stuff and on par with anything else in the market we’ve tried.
+I have to mark the review score down somewhat for installation issues, as even now two weeks later I still haven’t had a response from the service centre, and it’s a very well-documented (or well-complained) issue on the forums.